alesk/cv/README.md

 documents and created web client application and web service which is used by many doctors and pharmacists on the daily basis.

-Languages/technologies: Python/Django, Clojure, MongoDb, Javascript,
+Languages/technologies: Python/Django, Clojure, Mongodb, Javascript,
 XML, Google Closure Tools, Nginx, Memcached

 Url: [http://si.draagle.com](http://si.draagle.com)